HomeBrooklyn Market ReportEast New York

 Best Time to Sell in East New York

-Monthly closing volume based on 429 residential sales recorded by the NYC Department of Finance.
-Months highlighted in orange indicate above-average demand.
+Monthly closing volume based on 409 residential sales recorded by the NYC Department of Finance over the past 12 months.
+Months highlighted in orange indicate above-average demand (≥110% of the average monthly volume).

 Jan